Lactic Acid Fermentation Makes Raw Fermented Food

-Lactic acid fermentation is a great tool that helps produce yummy pickles, it makes a recipe for sauerkraut, and beneficial fermented tea to name a few fermented raw foods.
+Lactic acid fermentation is a great tool that helps produce yummy pickles, it makes a recipe for sauerkraut, and beneficial fermented teas, just to name a few of these amazing fermented raw foods.

 When I looked up the definition of lactic acid fermentation in Wikipedia, the excellent explanation brought back visions (or shall I say nightmares) of biochemistry in college!

 The fermentation process yields the desirable end product of fermented foods.
 These fermented foods are raw, naturally preserved, loaded with friendly bacteria, easy to digest and very tasty.
-Another by-product of fermentation is that the bacteria may produce beneficial enzymes, which may have both antibiotic and anti-carcinogenic substances.
+Another by-product of fermentation is that the bacteria produces beneficial enzymes.

 Fermented foods are truly live foods.
 They are live in two different ways.
 First, they are alive because before they are fermented, they are raw and living foods.
 Fermentation does not involve damaging heat to “cook” foods.
 And second, fermented foods are alive because they are full of living, beneficial bacteria that immediately goes to work to populate your gut and increase your overall wellness.